lee-b/kobold_assistant/README.md

 # Kobold-Assistant

+### NOTE: This was a fun project in the early ChatGPT days.
+Now, it's outdated.
+I'd recommend looking at open-webui + llama.cpp + openedai-speech.

 A fully offline voice assistant interface to KoboldAI's large language model API.
 Can probably also work online with the KoboldAI horde and online speech-to-text and text-to-speech models, if you really want it to.

 It's reasonably good; at least as good as Amazon Alexa, if not better.
 It uses the latest coqui "jenny" text to speech model, and openAI's whisper speech recognition, and additionally the model is prompted to know that it's getting text through speech recognition, so is cautious and clarifies if it's not sure what was heard.
 Unfortunately it has been known to go meta and suggest that you to adjust your microphone! ;)